 1. Comprehensive behavioral intervention for tics (CBiT)

-It includes learning a set of behavioral skills to help children with tics.
+It includes learning behavioral skills and coping strategies to help children with tics live a normal and productive life.
 It is a weekly treatment with a therapist that consists of eight sessions stretched out over eight to ten weeks and includes three primary components.

 - Increase the child’s awareness of tics and the desire to perform tics.